alert icon

 Numerous types of corrosion can wreak havoc on oil and gas installations, Depending on the composition of the materials of construction, the operating environment, and process fluids.
 But there are two forms of localized stainless steel corrosion that occur more frequently than others: pitting corrosion and crevice corrosion.

 Although the entry point of a pit may be detectable through thorough visual inspection, there may be a deep network of lost material lurking below the surface.
 If left unchecked, such pits can grow deep enough to perforate a tube wall entirely, causing costly leaks, environmental and safety hazards, and require expensive unplanned maintenance events.
 Pitting corrosion can also facilitate the initiation and growth of cracks in components under tensile loads.
-Environments with higher chloride (Cl-) concentrations, including those created by evaporation from deposited saltwater droplets, are likely to cause pitting corrosion—especially at high temperatures.
+Environments with higher Cl- concentrations, including those created by evaporation from deposited saltwater droplets, are likely to cause pitting corrosion.
+Warm and humid tropical climates increase corrosion rates compared to cooler and drier climates.

 When examining stainless steel tubing for pitting corrosion, look for reddish-brown iron oxide deposits as well as potential pits that may have formed on the metal surface.
-Pay special attention to upward-facing surfaces where Cl--bearing water (e.g., seawater) may pool and evaporate.
+Pay special attention to upward-facing surfaces where Cl- bearing water (e.g., seawater) may pool and evaporate, or downward-facing areas where hanging droplets evaporate.
 As water evaporates, the Cl- concentration in the remaining water will increase and become more corrosive.

 Prevent Corrosion with the Right Materials

-A close-up photograph depicting crevice corrosion affecting stainless steelCrevice corrosion, like pitting corrosion, is initiated with the breakdown of stainless steel’s protective oxide film.
+A close-up photograph depicting crevice corrosion affecting stainless steelCrevice corrosion in stainless steel, like pitting corrosion, is initiated with the breakdown of stainless steel’s protective oxide film.
 However, rather than occurring in plain sight, crevice corrosion—as its name implies—occurs in crevices.
 Once started, crevice corrosion continues with the growth of wide and relatively shallow pits.

 In a typical fluid system, crevices exist between tubing and tube supports or clamps, between adjacent tubing runs, and underneath dirt and deposits that may have accumulated on surfaces.
 Crevices are virtually impossible to avoid in tubing installations, and tight crevices pose one of the greatest dangers to stainless steel integrity.
 In coastal or offshore applications, crevice corrosion often occurs when seawater diffuses into a crevice, leading to a chemically aggressive environment where corrosion-causing ions cannot readily diffuse out of the crevice.
+As a result, the local environment in the crevices becomes more aggressive as the electro-chemical reaction progresses.
 In such a scenario, the entire surface within the crevice can corrode at a rapid rate.

-Crevice corrosion can only be observed visually when a tubing clamp is removed from the installed tubing.
-It is important to remember that crevice corrosion can occur at lower temperatures than pitting corrosion because less effort is needed to create a “pit” beneath the geometric crevice (e.g., the tube clamp).
+Crevice corrosion is often only observed visually when a tubing clamp is removed from the installed tubing.
+It is important to remember that crevice corrosion can occur at lower temperatures than pitting corrosion due to the evolution of a more corrosive environment as crevice corrosion proceeds (e.g., the tube clamp).

 A graph depicting the rates at which different temperatures contribute to pitting corrosion and crevice corrosion across different stainless steel and metallic alloys

 Materials that have high values for CPT and CCT are generally more suitable for use in similar corrosive environments than materials with low values.
-For example, 304L has the lowest CPT value of the materials shown in the figure above while 6Mo and 2507 are the two highest for CPT and CCT temperatures.
-This suggests that 6Mo and 2507 are likely to be more resistant to pitting and crevice corrosion than 304L and 316L in chloride-bearing solutions.
+For example, 304L has the lowest CPT value of the materials shown in the figure above, while 6Mo and 2507 are among the highest for CPT and CCT temperatures for stainless steels.
+This indicates that 6Mo and 2507 are more resistant to pitting and crevice corrosion than 304L and 316L in chloride-bearing solutions.
 It is important to keep in mind that these tests are useful for comparison and material selection but are not predictive of when a material will fail in a real-life application.
+Nickel-based alloys like 625, C22, and C276 offer the greatest resistance to pitting and crevice corrosion.

 The 316L grade of stainless steel (UNS S31603) tubing works well in many installations as long as it is kept clean and temperatures are not excessively high.
 In warmer climates, especially in locations where salt deposits readily form and in installations where rust from carbon steel structural beams and floors accumulates on stainless steel surfaces, corrosion of 316L stainless tubing is more readily observed.
 However, due to the beneficial addition of molybdenum, 316L typically preforms better than 304L (UNS S30403) stainless steel in these corrosive environments.